How to fix a flat tubeless road bike tyre

 Fit the tyre

-First ensure you’ve got the tyre facing in the right direction and you can begin to fit it.
+Firstly, ensure that you’ve got the tyre facing in the right direction before you begin to fit it.
 Tubeless tyres snap on to rims in the same way as traditional clincher tyres do, but they can be much stiffer.
-The reason is that the bead needs to be as tight as possible against the rim to ensure that no air escapes.
+That’s because the bead needs to be as tight as possible against the rim to ensure that no air escapes.

 You can attempt to do this by hand, but in the end, you’re likely to need a set of tyre levers.
 We also recommend wearing gloves to avoid damaging your hands.

-One the tyre is on, ensure the tyre is completely seated on both sides of the rim by giving it a gentle rub all the way round.
+Once the tyre is on, ensure that it’s completely seated on both sides of the rim by giving it a gentle rub all the way round.

 Apply sealant